Unni Web

 Chosen direction

-We adopted a scoped version of Direction B:
+We adopted a scoped version of Direction B for V0:

-• Start with favourites for procedures only, using a single “Wishlist” destination.
+• Start with save to wishlist for clinics only by adding a “Wishlist” destination.

-• Expose Wishlist in global navigation (header or bottom nav) so it is easy to find, without overhauling the entire IA.
+• Expose Wishlist in global navigation in the header so it is easy to find, without overhauling the entire IA.

-• Shorten the path from search and lists to detail pages so users can realistically move from discovery → save → revisit → booking in one flow.
+• Shorten the path from search and detail pages so users can easily move from discovery → save → revisit → booking in one flow.

 Proposed Solution